chiyouhen/getopt/README.md

 ### args
 an array of string contains all arguments which are not option nor value of option. and all arguments after '--'.

+# others
+can any body help me to improve my English! it is the biggest difficulty for me while coding!